The Minox shutter blade mechanism

 a) the blades are pushed all the way towards the viewfinder

-b) the shutter is cocked, i.e. the escapement is wound up and
+b) the shutter is cocked, the springs are wound up and

 c) as soon as the eyelets of the blades have reached the locking pins, the pins are swiveled upwards.